 - what services and benefits are preferable to you

 Some questions that should be considered are: Who’s covered?
 What’s covered?
 What will be the cost?
 The answers prove that the differences between public and private health insurance can be considerable.
+It is important to compare German health insurance for foreigners properly to make the best decision.

 Private v Public